 |They are microscopic in nature||They are macroscopic in nature|

 |Bacteria, amoeba, paramecium, and yeast are examples of unicellular organisms||Humans, animals, plants, birds and insects, are examples of multicellular organisms|

 For more information on the difference between unicellular and multicellular organisms, their examples, or other related topics, keep visiting BYJU’S website or @ BYJU’S Biology.

 How do unicellular entities move?

-Movement in unicellular entities is brought about through cilia, pseudopodia, flagella, etc. They can locomote in search of light of food and respond to reflexes by moving away in case they sense danger or even environmental factors such as heat etc.
+Movement in unicellular entities is brought about through cilia, pseudopodia, flagella, etc. They can locomote to find food and respond to threats by moving away.

 How do unicellular organisms eat and reproduce?